 Painted illustrations for my master’s thesis in cultural anthropology (see short version), which is about motorcycle-taxi drivers in Kisoro district, Uganda, and how they experience various transformations taking place in their society.
 I stayed in and around the area for six weeks in 2017, doing interviews and participant observations.
+I also made a video with these paintings + some real footage/sounds from the area.

 Lost livelihoods: To promote wildlife tourism, people have been stopped from living, hunting and gathering in the large forests.